17 March 2021

 The outbreak of COVID-19 pandemic has plunged the world into economic, political, and social turmoil and had major impacts on the shipping sector.

-Read MoreHarris Kyriakides LLC acknowledged as top Cyprus law firm in aviation and shipping sector
+Read MoreHarris Kyriakides acknowledged as top Cyprus law firm in aviation and shipping sector

 12 January 2015